 Rabbi Avi Fine

-Comfortable on the pulpit and off, Avi lives to bring community together both inside the synagogue and outside in nature.
-Avi is a rabbi who has a passion for translating Jewish texts into wisdom relevant for people today.
+Comfortable on the pulpit and off, I live to bring community together both inside the synagogue and outside in nature.
+I am a rabbi with a passion for translating Jewish texts into wisdom relevant for people today.

 Journey to the Rabbinate

-Judaism has always played a central role in Avi’s life.
-He grew up in a house with two parents who worked in the Jewish world who infused Judaism into everyday life.
-As a child, the family time of Shabbat was Avi’s favorite part of Judaism.
-As he grew older, he found himself drawn to Jewish life- Jewish summer camp, youth group, Israel and the Hillel on his college campus.
+Judaism has always played a central role in my life.
+I grew up in a house with two parents who worked in the Jewish world and infused Judaism into everyday life.
+As a child, the family time of Shabbat was my favorite part of Judaism.
+As I grew older, I found myself drawn to Jewish life- Jewish summer camp, youth group, Israel and the Hillel on my college campus.

-Leaving his parents' house, at Carleton College Avi realized he needed to take charge of his own Jewish practice and make his own Jewish decisions.
-After graduating he spent a year in Israel working with URJ Heller High and it was there, inspired by working with teens, that Avi decided to go to rabbinical school.
+Leaving my parents' house, at Carleton College I realized I needed to take charge of my own Jewish practice and make my own Jewish decisions.
+After graduating I spent a year in Israel working with URJ Heller High and it was there, inspired by working with teens, that I decided to go to rabbinical school.